 For reported incident(s) when the most recent incident occurred within the preceding 5 years of the exam, based on the exam, detailed interview AND review of the court record(s) and arrest report(s), the Examiner determines the applicant’s history does not indicate a possible substance abuse or dependence problem.

-Aviation attorneys at the Barnett Law Offices deliver outstanding legal services, listen to your needs and goals, and keep you informed.
+The pilot lawyers at the Barnett Law Offices deliver outstanding legal services, listen to your needs and goals, and keep you informed.
 If you would like to talk with one of our aviation attorneys, please call us at (800) 578-5512 or write to us using our contact form.